ds-modules/curriculum-guide/technology/jupyter/large-datasets.md

 ### Outside Hosts

 You can store the data on an online host such as Box, Google Drive, or even GitHub.
 The `datascience` package contains a [read\_table\(\)](http://data8.org/datascience/_autosummary/datascience.tables.Table.read_table.html#datascience.tables.Table.read_table%29\) function for the [Tables](http://data8.org/datascience/tables.html%29\) data structure.
 This function will load the data from a given URL.

 ### Direct Upload

-Students can directly upload data files that you provide them onto their JupyterHub accounts.
+Students can directly upload data files to their JupyterHub account.
 This method can get messy if notebooks expect the data to be stored at a certain filepath and students upload the files to a different location.
 Therefore, we recommend using the other methods listed on this page.

 ## Datasets over 200MB